LukeShortCloud/rootpages/src/openstack/tripleo.rst

    $ source ~/venv_infrared/bin/activate
    $ git clone https://github.com/redhat-openstack/infrared.git
    $ cd infrared
-   $ pip2 install .
+   $ pip2 install --user .

-As of 2019, these are the officially supported plugins in Infrared.
+As of 2019, these are the officially supported plugins in InfraRed.

 -  provision